Tyrone Howard

 Professor

-Tyrone Howard is a professor of education in the School of Education & Information Studies at UCLA.
+Tyrone Howard is a professor of education in the School of Education and Information Studies at UCLA.
 His research addresses issues tied to race, culture, access and educational opportunity for minoritized student populations.
-Professor Howard is the author of several best-selling books, including "Why Race & Culture Matters in Schools" (Teachers College Press) and "All Students Must Thrive" (Houghton Mifflin Harcourt).
+Professor Howard is the author of several best-selling books, including “Why Race & Culture Matter in Schools” (Teachers College Press) and “All Students Must Thrive” (Houghton Mifflin Harcourt).
 He is a native of Compton, California, where he also served as a classroom teacher.
 Professor Howard is a member of the National Academy of Education and is an AERA Fellow.

-Positions
+Title(s) and Positions

 • Professor of Education

-• Pritzker Family Endowed Chair of Education
+• Pritzker Family Endowed Chair

 Education